 Shelly Angers, N.H.
 Department of Cultural Resources

-New Hampshire’s Young Adult Library Services Association, in collaboration with the national Collaborative Summer Library Program, has announced that Windham’s Niki Kuchipudi is the New Hampshire winner of the 2013 Teen Video Challenge.
+New Hampshire’s Young Adult Library Services Association, in collaboration with the national Collaborative Summer Library Program, has announced that Tamworth’s Willa Canfield is the New Hampshire winner of the 2014 Teen Video Challenge.

 Entries were judged on creativity, message clarity and relevance, motivation and inspiration, and overall impact.
-Judges for New Hampshire’s competition were Tom Dooley, associate professor at Colby-Sawyer College; Maryann Mroczka, executive producer of N.H.
-Chronicle; and Matthew Newton, director of the N.H.
+Judges for New Hampshire’s competition were Shelly Angers, public information officer at the N.H.
+Department of Cultural Resources; Tom Dooley, associate professor at Colby-Sawyer College; and Matthew Newton, director of the N.H.
 Film & Television Office.

-For her hard work and creativity, Kuchipudi will receive a monetary award of $275 and her public library, Nesmith Library in Windham, will receive prizes worth $125.
+For her hard work and creativity, Canfield will receive a monetary award of $275 and her public library, Cook Memorial Library in Tamworth, will receive prizes worth $125.

-Kuchipudi’s video will join other state winners as official national Collaborative Summer Library Program 2013 Teen Video champions and will be used to promote summer reading across the United States.
-Twenty-six states and more than one hundred teens participated in the creation of these winning videos.
+Canfield’s video will join other state winners as official national Collaborative Summer Library Program 2014 Teen Video champions and will be used to promote summer reading across the United States.
+Teens from more than twenty-six states participated in the creation of these winning videos.

 To view this year’s winning videos, visit CSLP’s website at www.cslpreads.org.
 The winning videos can be used by all teens and all public libraries to promote summer reading nationwide.